Skip to content

 Configuring a Skill

 Once a skill is installed, it can, depending on the skill, be configured to perform its task in a way you desire.
-Configuration of the Skill is done in the "Installed" section by clicking on the cogwheel of a Skill.
+Configuration of the Skill is done in the "Installed" section by clicking on the cogwheel of a Skill, or via the entry in the Settings main menu.

 Uninstalling a Skill